SoftwareRacer/SoftwareRacer/README.md

 C++: 489
 COBOL: 337

+Projects in development:
+World Economy Simulator
+Improvements to the Vocab-Trainer
+Trading App
+New Flutter App
 <!---
 SoftwareRacer/SoftwareRacer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.